 What are credit ratings?

 Credit ratings express an opinion about the ability and willingness of an issuer to meet its financial obligations in full and on time.
 They also speak to the credit quality of an individual debt issue and the relative likelihood that the debt issue may default.

-Corporations or governments often raise funds for projects—such as the construction of a factory, school, or highway or a green energy project—by issuing debt securities like bonds.
-Our credit ratings can help them communicate their creditworthiness—or the risk of investing in these securities—potentially expanding their universe of investors.
+Corporations or governments often raise funds for projects—such as the construction of a factory, school, highway or a green energy project—by issuing debt securities like bonds.
+Our credit ratings can help them communicate their creditworthiness.

 How S&P Global Ratings’ credit ratings perform